ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 To configure the pipeline for the toolchain in a `.bluemix` directory, include a `pipeline.yml` file.
 For each `pipeline.yml` file in that directory, a pipeline is created when the toolchain is instantiated.

-If you do not have `pipeline.yml` file in the `.bluemix` directory, the Deploy to {{site.data.keyword.Bluemix_notm}} button will create a default pipeline with two stages: a Build stage and a Deploy stage that deploys to Cloud Foundry.
+If you do not have `pipeline.yml` file in the `.bluemix` directory, the Deploy to {{site.data.keyword.cloud_notm}} button will create a default pipeline with two stages: a Build stage and a Deploy stage that deploys to Cloud Foundry.

 To create a pipeline file, consult the example file in the [Creating custom toolchain templates](https://github.com/open-toolchain/sdk/wiki/Creating-Custom-Toolchain-Templates){: external} documentation.
 Just as when you define a pipeline in the web interface, you define a pipeline in text by creating stages and jobs, setting inputs and environment variables, and adding scripts.
 You can also see a number of more complex pipeline files in [this demonstration project](https://github.com/open-toolchain/toolchain-demo/tree/master/.bluemix){: external}.